maximromanov/Kitabat_wRoutine/README.md

 # To Generate the Final Text

-Simpy run the `wRoutine.py` script (for example, in*Terminal*, from the project's folder run: `python3 wRoutine.py`).
-A main draft and then a PDF file should be generated.
+Simpy run the `wRoutine.py` script (for example, in*Terminal*, from the project’s folder run: `python3 wRoutine.py`).
+On Windows you may need to give the full path to python (version 3.x).
+This script will collect all pieces into the main draft and then will generate a PDF-file.

-## Just a note on how to use  `Imagemagick`
-	1. Imagemagick
-		1. convert img1 img2 -append img12
-			1. -append :: vertically
-			2. +append :: horizontally
+# Issues:

+## Final Formats

+At the moment only conversion to PDF is implemented; settings for other formats will be added soon, *inšallãh*.
+Feel free to fork and add those yourself!

-### Issue with typesetting bibliography
+## Issue with typesetting bibliography

 Currently the following hack is implemented (*pandoc* does not seem to generate bibliography correctly --- each item looks like a regular paragraph)